Aarogyaa Bharat

 • Ignoring bathroom safety

-• Not planning caregiver convenience
+• Not considering caregiver comfort and ease

-Avoiding these mistakes leads to smoother recovery.
+Avoiding these mistakes leads to a smoother and safer recovery journey.

 Final Thoughts